ritza-co/Custom-google-trends/Article.md

 which is stored within the pytrends object.
 This payload contains information on the data you are requesting.

 - `geo` is the geographic location that we have set to global by using an empty string.
   This is the default behaviour, and so essentially we don't have to specify this.
 There are other parameters, however, you could set to specify and narrow your payload should you need to.
-For instance, another parameter: `timeframe` is set to `'today 5-y'` by default, which means 5 years back -> today's date.
+For instance, another parameter: `timeframe` is set to `'today 5-y'` by default, which means

+  `rather use full sentences in text - e.g. "From five years back until today.` 5 years back -> today's date.
 This will be okay for our example.

 Let's retrieve the 'interest over time' data with: